Healthy Homes Assessment Paremata

 What We Do

-As building inspectors we take on all issues that come with expert house inspections.
-We’re here to ensure you make the right choice when it comes to purchasing your next property.
+As building inspectors we take on all aspects associated with specialist home Inspections.
+We are there to ensure you make the right choice when it comes to purchasing your next property.

-We are serious about your investment We conduct comprehensive checks to ensure you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the exciting aspects of purchasing or owning your own house.
+We are serious about your investment We conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the fun parts of purchasing or owning the house.

-We specialise in a variety of solutions to make sure you are completely informed about the condition of any property that you might be looking to purchase or sell in addition to other services.
+We specialise in a range of services to make sure that you are fully aware of the state of any property you might be looking to purchase or sell and also other services.

-With our systematic approach to your property inspection and the latest in technology for software that incorporates digital images into your report, you are able to actually see any issues discovered.
-Thanks to our comprehensive report, it’s no wonder that we receive so many clients who recommend our service to family members and friends.
+Our systematic method of conducting your home inspection and the latest in technology for software that incorporates digital images into the Report, you can actually see any issues that could be discovered.
+Because of our detailed report, it’s easy to understand why we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports